Anthemius: Campaigns against the Vandals

 The Vandals were the major problem of the Western Empire.
-In late 467, Anthemius organised a campaign of the western Roman army, probably under the command of Marcellinus, but the result was a failure: the bad weather obliged the Roman fleet to return to its base before completing the operation.
+In late 467, Anthemius organised a campaign of the western Roman army, probably under the command of Marcellinus.
+The campaign to overthrow the Vandals was on a large scale, with more than 100,000 men.
+However, the war would end in failure: the bad weather obliged the Roman fleet to return to its base before completing the operation.

-In 468, Leo the Thracian, Anthemius and Marcellinus organised a major operation against the Vandal kingdom in Africa.
+In 468, Leo the Thracian, Anthemius and Marcellinus organized a major operation against the Vandal Kingdom in Africa.
 The commander-in-chief of the operation was Leo's brother-in-law Basiliscus (who would become Eastern emperor seven years later).
 A fleet consisting of upwards of one thousand vessels was collected to transport the combined Eastern-Western-Illyric army, and while most of the expenses were paid for by the Eastern Empire, Anthemius and the Western treasury contributed to the costs.
-The fleet was defeated in the Battle of Cape Bon, however, with Marcellinus killed at Roman hands in its wake.
+The Roman fleet took a massive defeat at the Battle of Cape Bon due to Basiliscus allowing Gaiseric five days to draw up conditions for a peace, which he used to gather his ships and surprise attack the Roman fleet, destroying at least half of the Roman ships.
+Basiliscus escaped the battle to Sicily to meet with Marcellinus, although Marcellinus was later killed by an assassin.

 Leo decided to sign a separate peace with Gaiseric.
 Anthemius lost his allies and, with the imperial treasury almost emptied by the failed operation, renounced taking Africa back.
-Instead he concentrated on the second problem of his Empire, keeping under his control the Western provinces targeted by Visigothic expansion.
+Peter Heather considers this expedition to have been the final opportunity to restore the Empire, which from this point would now only control the Italian peninsula and Sicily.